praths007/praths007.github.io/wiki/Keras-Api.md

 ### Known issues
 * The weights are randomized before we start training a NN.
 So the output is going to be different and the error for train will also be different each we run NN.
 Some of ways to overcome this is using bootstrap aggregating, dropouts etc.

+### Batch Normalization
+This [video](https://youtu.be/nUUqwaxLnWs) by Andrew NG explains this the best.
+Normalizing input features to mean zero and variance 1 speeds up learning.
+Batch normalization does similar thing for hidden layers.
+Intuition- <br>
+When training images with black cats, the network may not work well with colored cats.
+This is because of the shift in the data and decision boundary wrt the origin.
+The input to each hidden layer from the previous layer shifts around. (like inputs which are not normalized) So it is better to add batch normalization layer.

+It also has a slight regularization effect.
+Each mini batch is scaled by mean/variance of only that mini batch. therefore this adds noise to each hidden layers activations.
+Larger mini batch reduces this noise.
+So regularization effect.

 ### Regularization techniques
 * Weight sharing- as done in CNN's, applying the same filters across the image.